Arkansas Home Health Care Agencies

 Cost of Arkansas Home Care

-The monthly base rate for Arkansas home care is typically average when compared to neighboring states.
+The monthly base rate for Arkansas home care is typically lower when compared to neighboring states.
 Arkansas is also less expensive compared to the national average.

 This cost is the base cost for home maker services in Arkansas.
 The rate for home health care services is typically higher.
 In Arkansas, the average hourly rate is $17.00.
 Additional fees beyond the base rate may apply.